Skip to main content

 As an MSP, the severity levels included in your reports are crucial for prioritizing incident response.
 These levels act as an indicator of the seriousness of an issue, allowing you to determine the urgency of addressing it.

-The monitoring tools generate alerts to notify Hybrid Workloads administrators of changes, high-risk actions, or failures in the environment.
+The monitoring tools generate alerts to notify Enterprise Workloads administrators of changes, high-risk actions, or failures in the environment.
 All of these details and actions are captured in the Alert History report.
 The Alert History report provides alert details based on their severities and types in a tabular representation

 The combination of global customer ID, customer name, and account name provides a powerful tool for identifying specific entries in a large dataset.